 The Federal Reserve's so-called dot plot shows the median year-end projection for the federal fund rates.
-In December, Fed members have forecasted higher interest rates than previously.
-It notably implies that Fed members now consider that only two 25-bps cut will occur in 2025.
+In December, Fed members have forecasted interest rates similar to those of December.
+It notably implies that Fed members consider that only two 25-bps cut will occur in 2025.

-FOMC participants' assessments of appropriate monetary policy: Midpoint of target range or target level for the federal funds rate as of 18th December
+FOMC participants' assessments of appropriate monetary policy: Midpoint of target range or target level for the federal funds rate as of 19th March